Assembly code generated from Rust for parameter passing

 and Arc<T>

-introduce significant overhead.
+introduces significant overhead.
 Prefer passing a reference &T

 in scenarios where no sharing changes are expected.